tomasklaen/uosc/README.md

 	<a href="https://user-images.githubusercontent.com/47283320/195073006-bfa72bcc-89d2-4dc7-b8dc-f3c13273910c.webm"><img src="https://user-images.githubusercontent.com/47283320/195072935-44d591d9-00bb-4a55-8795-9cf81f65d397.png" alt="Preview screenshot"></a>
 </div>

-Most notable features:
+Notable features:

 -   UI elements hide and show based on their proximity to cursor instead of every time mouse moves.
-This gives you 100% control over when you see the UI and when you don't.
+This provides 100% control over when you see the UI and when you don't.
 Click on the preview above to see it in action.
--   Set min timeline size to make an always visible discrete progress bar.
+-   When timeline is unused, it can minimize itself into a small discrete progress bar.
 -   Build your own context menu with nesting support by editing your `input.conf` file.
 -   Configurable controls bar.
 -   Fast and efficient thumbnails with [thumbfast](https://github.com/po5/thumbfast) integration.